A Universal Circuit Set Using the $S_3$ Quantum Double

 \section{Abstract}

 One potential route toward fault-tolerant universal quantum computation is to use non-Abelian topological codes.
 In this work, we investigate how to achieve this goal with the quantum double model $\mathcal{D}(S_3)$---a specific non-Abelian topological code.
 By embedding each on-site Hilbert space into a qubit-qutrit pair, we give an explicit construction of the circuits for creating, moving, and locally measuring all non-trivial anyons.
-We also design a specialized anyon interferometer to measure the total charge remotely for well-separated anyons; this avoids fusing them together.
+We also design a specialized anyon interferometer to remotely measure the total charge of well-separated anyons; this avoids fusion, which would compromise fault tolerance.
 These protocols enable the implementation of a universal gate set proposed by Cui et al. and active quantum error correction of the circuit-level noise during the computation process.
 To further reduce the error rate and facilitate error correction, we encode each physical degree of freedom of $\mathcal{D}(S_3)$ into a novel, quantum, error-correcting code, enabling fault-tolerant realization, at the logical level, of all gates in the anyon manipulation circuits.
-Our proposal offers a promising path to realize universal topological quantum computation in the NISQ era.
+Our proposal offers a promising path to realize robust universal topological quantum computation in the NISQ era.